a8s287/applicationProject/shoopingWeb/myproject.md

 </br>
 ### Shopping Cart
-You can see the products you want to buy in the shopping cart.</br>
+The products you want to buy will be in the shopping cart.</br>
 ![image](https://user-images.githubusercontent.com/47874829/131881256-a2050821-2741-4d9d-bdda-2cbef834b923.png)